taemin6697/taemin6697.github.io/contents/home.md

 Development of AI Profile Using Diffusion at ALETHIO Co., Ltd. (2023)

-Presentation on Natural Language Processing and GPT at BESTIANSOFT INC. Seminar(2023)
+Presentation on Natural Language Processing and GPT Seminar at BESTIANSOFT INC.(2023)

 Development of Legal-GPT and SBERT for Automated Legal Advising(2023)[[Code]](https://github.com/boostcampaitech5/level3_nlp_finalproject-nlp-08)